lightningspirit/WordPress-Custom-Dynamic-Sidebars/README.md

 WordPress-Custom-Dynamic-Sidebars
 =================================

-Create custom sidebars for each post, page or custom post type and manage them through the admin Widgets page.
+Create custom sidebars and associate them to some posts, pages or categories, replacing the default ones.